RareSwapDex/lakkhi-clean-deploy/README.md

-# Lakkhi Program V2
+# Lakkhi Program

-A decentralized crowdfunding platform built on Solana
+A decentralized donation platform built on Solana

 ## Overview

-Lakkhi Program is a crowdfunding platform that allows users to create and contribute to fundraising campaigns using Solana blockchain.
+Lakkhi Program is a donation platform that allows users to create and contribute to fundraising campaigns using Solana blockchain.
 This ensures transparency, security, and low transaction fees.

 ## Features